Roman Republic: Religion

-Republican Rome's religious practises harked back to Rome's quasi-mythical history.
+Republican Rome's religious practices harked back to Rome's quasi-mythical history.
 Romulus, a son of Mars, founded Rome after Jupiter granted him favourable bird-signs regarding the site.
-Numa Pompilius, second king of Rome, had established Rome's basic religious and political institutions after direct instructions from the gods, given through augury, dreams and oracle.
+Numa Pompilius, Rome's second king, had established its basic religious and political institutions after direct instructions from the gods, given through augury, dreams and oracle.
 Each king thereafter was credited with some form of divinely approved innovation, adaptation or reform.
 An Imperial-era source claims that the Republic's first consul, Brutus, effectively abolished human sacrifice to the goddess Mania, instituted by the last king, Tarquinius.

+Romans acknowledged the existence of innumerable deities who controlled the natural world and human affairs.
+The Roman state's well-being depended on its state deities, whose opinions and will could be discerned by priests and magistrates, trained in augury, haruspicy, oracles and the interpretation of omens.
+The gods were thought to communicate their wrath (ira deorum) through prodigies (unnatural or aberrant phenomena).